robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 render(a_random_state)
 ```

 Make sure that they look reasonable.
 Are they the right height and width?
 Do they have roughly the number of alive and dead cells you would expect?
-You may need to zoom out on your terminal (using Ctrl+- or Cmd+-) in order to be able to see the full width and height of the board.
+You may need to zoom out on your terminal (using Ctrl+- or Cmd+-) in order to see the full width and height of the board.

 ## 3. Calculate the next state of the board

 We've created the initial Life board and we've built the tools that we need to observe it.
 Now we're ready to set it in motion.
 In this milestone we're going to write a `next_board_state` function.
 It will take 1 argument - an initial board state.
-It will use this argument to calculate and return the next board state, according to the rules of Life that we saw in the introduction:
+It will then use this argument to calculate and return the next board state, according to the rules of Life that we saw in the introduction:

 1. Any live cell with 0 or 1 live neighbors becomes dead, because of underpopulation
-1. Any live cell with 2 or 3 live neighbors stays alive, because their neighborhood is just right
+1. Any live cell with 2 or 3 live neighbors stays alive, because its neighborhood is just right
 1. Any live cell with more than 3 live neighbors becomes dead, because of overpopulation
 1. Any dead cell with exactly 3 live neighbors becomes alive, by reproduction

 Spend some time thinking about how to structure this milestone.
 What are the different challenges?
 Could you break them up into smaller pieces?
 Very roughly, how might your code look?

-I've given you 4 hints to help you get over some gotchas that might trip you up: testing, storing the new board state, iterating over the board, and dealing with cells on the edges.
+Below are 4 hints to help you get over some gotchas that might trip you up: testing, storing the new board state, iterating over the board, and dealing with cells on the edges.
 They're there to help you if you get stuck, but if you don't need them then don't read them!

 Once your `next_board_state` function passes all of your tests (see Hint 0) and looks sensible when you use `render` to print its results, you're ready to go on to the final part of Life.